-We now write the necessary and sufficient conditions for this polynomial to be Hurwitz [19].
+We now write the necessary and sufficient conditions for this polynomial to be Hurwitz [16].

-Theorem 2.2.
-The zero solution of the modified Maxwell-Bloch equations is Liapunov stable iff the following inequalities hold:
+THEOREM 2.2 (modified Maxwell-Bloch stability criteria).
+The zero solution of the modified Maxwell-Bloch equations is Lyapunov stable iff the following inequalities hold: